auraloquesea/Odin-recipes/README.md

 # Odin-recipes
-odin project
-I am just trying to this to make sense
+The current project is about creating a page with recipes.
+I am going to link recipes with their images, steps and ingredients to be able to complete them.
+I am going to be creating paragraph, linkin images and another pages with a relative links.